Year 9 (Block 3)

 Years 10 & 11 (Blocks 4 & 5)

 The Bedales core curriculum requires each student to study for a GCSE or IGCSE in at least one modern language.
 Most students enter the school with a knowledge of French, and courses in Spanish, German and Russian start in Block 3.
 Lessons in various other languages, such as Mandarin Chinese, Italian and Japanese, can be arranged on a private basis.
 A second modern language can be taken among the GCSE/IGCSE options.

 Block 4, AQA GCSE in French (8658), Spanish (8698) and German (8668).
 Edexcel GCSE in Russian (2RU01).

 Block 5, AQA GCSE in French (8658), Spanish (8698) and German (8668).
 Edexcel GCSE in Russian (2RU01).

 If you are looking for a future using communication skills, interpersonal skills, problem-solving, team-work, organisational skills and independence, as well as excellent job prospects, then a modern language is for you.

 In French, Spanish and German we examine contemporary cultural, social and political contexts of the country through a variety of stimuli such as literary texts, newspaper and magazine articles, and films.
 We also enrich this academic experience with visits to relevant theatre productions, film club, French cafés and a Paris trip.

-Students taking French, German or Spanish at AS level are expected to have an 'A' in the chosen language of study at GCSE (or equivalent).
+Students taking French, German or Spanish are expected to have an 'A' in the chosen language of study at GCSE (or equivalent).
 The school can arrange for students to study other languages such as Japanese, Chinese, Russian and Italian via private tuition.